A list of common questions and answers.

 All relationships are different.
-With that; the involvement of friends, family, or loved ones in an individuals treatment will differ with each patient.
+The involvement of friends, family, or loved ones in an individual’s treatment will differ with each patient.
 We offer a number of ways for anyone close to a patient to participate in their journey.
-From filling out questionnaires to attending individual and group family sessions – there are many levels of involvement that can give family, friends, and loved ones the opportunity to be supportive, as well as express their own concerns and challenges.
+From filling out questionnaires to attending individual and group family sessions, there are many levels of involvement that can give family, friends, and loved ones the opportunity to be supportive, as well as express their own concerns and challenges.